-In order to run the program, the disk must have been previously formatted and the controller microcode must have been loaded onto the board.
-If you have not installed the microcode on the controller you will need to issue the E command in the GESCSIF program to load microcode onto the board.
-Do not select any device.
-Default through and enter Quit.
+In order to run the program, the disk must have been previously formatted, and the controller microcode must have been loaded onto the board.
+If you have not installed the microcode on the controller, you will need to issue the E command in the GESCSIF program to load microcode onto the board.
+Do not select any devices, just default thru the select questions add then quit